 - A personalized book recommendation email.
 This will allow readers to pick their favorite genres, topics, authors, and books to receive book recommendations via email every few weeks.
 This will increase our revenue as well as revenue from book sales for authors.

 - A paid book launch program that will help authors launch new books.
-I had hoped to add this in 2022, but I want to wait until we have more traffic and genre pages.
+I had hoped to add this in 2022, but I want to wait until we have more traffic and genre pages in place.

 - A membership system for authors and readers.
 It will allow authors/readers to browse ad-free, and I am working on some special perks for members.